nesseratious/AR-Navigation/README.md

 Class that represents a floating in the air icon which can be used to highligh points of interests.

-Usage: Place in anywhere on the map segment and attach it to this segment.
+Usage: Place it anywhere on the map segment and attach it to this segment.

 Public properties: